kubernetes/website/content/en/docs/tasks/administer-cluster/kubelet-config-file.md

 {{<feature-state for_k8s_version="v1.30" state="beta" >}}

-You can specify a drop-in configuration directory for the kubelet.
-By default, the kubelet does not look for drop-in configuration files anywhere - you must specify a path.
+By default, the kubelet looks for drop-in configuration files in `/etc/kubernetes/kubelet.conf.d`.
-For example: `--config-dir=/etc/kubernetes/kubelet.conf.d`
+You can opt out by setting `--config-dir=""`.

 For Kubernetes v1.28 to v1.29, you can only specify `--config-dir` if you also set the environment variable `KUBELET_CONFIG_DROPIN_DIR_ALPHA` for the kubelet process (the value